 • register and license businesses and occupations; and

 • conciliate disputes between consumers and traders, and tenants and landlords.

 CAV provides information and advice to businesses and consumers through its website, telephone helpline, smartphone aps, and via social media.
-CAV has metropolitan and regional offices (in Ballarat, Bendigo, Box Hill, Broadmeadows, Dandenong, Mildura, Morwell, Shepparton, Wangaratta, Warrnambool, Wodonga and Geelong) and has a mobile service that regularly visits many other Victorian locations.
-For information about how to contact CAV, see “Contacts”).
+CAV has metropolitan and regional offices (in Ballarat, Bendigo, Box Hill, Dandenong, Mildura, Morwell, Reservoir, Shepparton, Wangaratta, Warrnambool, Werribee, Wodonga and Geelong) and has a mobile service that regularly visits many other Victorian locations.
+For CAV’s contact details, see “Contacts”).

 CAV provides information and advice